 The most iconic buildings in this museum are the Winter Palace, which housed the Tsars, monarchs that ruled over Russia till 1917.
 Today, the entire collection of items and buildings is spread across 66,842 m² (719481 sq ft) of land.

-As it contains works from artists like Da Vinci, Van Gogh, and Picasso, the State Hermitage Museum serves as the 6th most visited museum in the world.
+Featuring works from artists like Da Vinci, Van Gogh, and Picasso, the State Hermitage Museum is the sixth most visited museum in the world.
 It receives over 1.6 million visitors annually.

 The Louvre